 The basic major chords are often written with single letters as above.
 So the difference between C and C Major is, in this context, none.
 In some cases you may find these referred to as CM, DM, EM and so on.
 It's important if the "M" is uppercase and not lowercase, in the latter case a minor chord is intended.

 There is in total twelve different basic major chords, one for every pitch.
 Less common is the five presented below.
-Because of the standard tuning of a guitar, the root notes C#/Db, D#/Eb, F#/Gb, G#/Ab and A#/Bb are often on lesse convinient positions in the fretboard (neither is any on an open string).
-Which makes them often harder to play and less common.
-(The five chords presented below are also often played as barre chords or with a capo (click on the links below the pictures for furter guidance).
+Because of the standard tuning of a guitar, the root notes C#/Db, D#/Eb, F#/Gb, G#/Ab and A#/Bb are often on less convenient positions in the fretboard (none of these can be played on an open string), which makes them often harder to play and less common.
+The five chords presented below are also often played as barre chords or with a capo (click on the links below the pictures for furter guidance).

 Basic major chords with sharp or flat root